Pskov: Russian Empire

 Pskov was also occupied by the Estonian army between 25 May 1919 and 28 August 1919 during the Estonian War of Independence when the White Russian commander Stanisław Bułak-Bałachowicz became the military administrator of Pskov.
 He personally ceded most of his responsibilities to a democratically elected municipal duma and focused on both cultural and economical recovery of the war-impoverished city.
 He also put an end to censorship of press and allowed for creation of several socialist associations and newspapers.

 Recent history

 Under the Soviet government, large parts of the city were rebuilt, many ancient buildings, particularly churches, were demolished to give space for new constructions.
-During World War II, the medieval citadel provided little protection against modern artillery of the Wehrmacht, and Pskov suffered substantial damage during the German occupation from July 9, 1941 until July 23, 1944.
+During World War II, in June 1940, the Soviet 8th Army invaded Estonia and Latvia from the city.
+The medieval citadel provided little protection against modern artillery of the Wehrmacht, and Pskov suffered substantial damage during the German occupation from 9 July 1941 until 23 July 1944.
+The Germans operated a forced labour camp for Jewish men and women.
+In February 1944, thousands of people were killed during Russian bombings of the city.
 A huge portion of the population died during the war, and Pskov has since struggled to regain its traditional position as a major industrial and cultural center of western Russia.